A volunteer organization dedicated to helping the stray, feral and barn cats of Prince Edward Island

 Feral cats are the offspring of stray or abandoned pet cats, raised without close human contact.
 They typically live in colonies where food and shelter are available.

-With trap-neuter-release (TNR) programs, cats are humanely trapped and neutered, so that they won’t contribute to the growth of the cat population, and they are provided with other necessary veterinary care.
-Upon recovery, the cats are released back into their colony.
-Colony caregivers then provide them with food and water daily, and monitor their numbers and health.
+With trap-neuter-return (TNR) programs, cats are humanely trapped and neutered, so that they won’t contribute to the growth of the cat population, and they are provided with other necessary veterinary care.
+Upon recovery, the cats are returned to their colony.
+Colony caregivers then provide them with food and water daily and monitor their numbers and health.

 Why TNR?

 Studies have shown that controlling feral/stray cat populations through ‘trap and kill’ programs is very ineffective and costly.
 In addition, these programs are widely felt to be inhumane.
-When feral/stray cats are removed from their colonies and euthanized, those left behind become more fertile and reproduce to fill the territory vacated by those removed.
-Removal programs must therefore be constantly repeated.
+When feral/stray cats are removed from their colonies and killed, those left behind become more fertile and reproduce to fill the territory vacated by those removed.
+Removal programs must, therefore, be constantly repeated.
 To help better deal with feral/stray cat overpopulation, many communities in North America have adopted TNR programs.

 Benefits of a TNR program include: